Microdata for data linkage

 - ‘High risk’: Application will be sent to the Department to make a final decision.

-- If the application is approved, and once the invoice has been paid, the Data Linkage Unit (DLU) is informed of approval, and AEDC content variables are added to the linkage file from the linkage agency.
+- If the application is approved and the invoice has been paid, the Data Linkage Unit (DLU) is informed of approval, and AEDC content variables are added to the linkage file from the linkage agency.
 Following risk assessments and quality checks, the file is then released to the applicant.
 If the application is not approved at the review stage, it will either be returned to the Data User for further work, or it will be declined in full.

 - A copy of the Microdata file(s) and supporting documentation will be released to the Data User.